httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 | (TBD) | DATA         | permanent | (This document), {{specification}} | IETF              | HTTPBIS |
 | (TBD) | FINAL_DATA   | permanent | (This document), {{specification}} | IETF              | HTTPBIS |

+### Interop testing
+{:removeInRFC="true"}

-For this draft version of the protocol, the Capsule Type values `0x2028d7f0` and `0x2028d7f1` shall be used provisionally for testing, under the names "DATA-08" and "FINAL_DATA-08".
+For this draft version of the protocol, the Capsule Type values `0x2028d7f2` and `0x2028d7f3` shall be used provisionally for testing, under the names "DATA-12" and "FINAL_DATA-12".

 --- back